Client Communication

 important, and why bare Rust code is not sufficient to support linearity.

-Now back to our hello_client
+Now back to our hello_client example.
+The session type

-indicates that hello_client
+ReceiveChannel<Hello, End> indicates that hello_client is receiving

-a channel of session type Hello
+a channel of session type Hello, and then terminates with End.

-To implement such a session type, we can implement hello_client
+To implement such a session type, we can implement hello_client as follows:

 let hello_client: Session<ReceiveChannel<Hello, End>> =